MayaPosch/Nodate/README.md

 	# Add files to include for compilation to these variables.
 	APP_CPP_FILES = $(wildcard src/*.cpp)
 	APP_C_FILES = $(wildcard src/*.c)

+In addition, each project needs to have a `nodate_config.h` file in its `src/` folder.
+This contains defines that toggle optional modules on.
+See e.g. the 'Pushy' example for an example of this file.

 When running `make` in the folder with the project Makefile, the project's `.map`, `.elf` and `.bin` files will be written to the `/bin/` sub-folder.
 Use `make clean` to remove any build files.